Table of Contents

 Important note: The API is not needed for the HTML5 video and the YouTube embedded video player.
 Because that is default detected by the browser extension.
 And will highlight this automatically when you dim the web page.

 By having one of these elements on your web page, the Turn Off the Lights browser extension will detect this element and highlight only that element on top of the dark layer.
 So it makes it very easy for your users to see the important element on top of it.
-And we the users have a comfortable experience in his web browser.
+And we the users have a comfortable experience in our web browser.

 Did you find technical, factual or grammatical errors on the Turn Off the Lights website?